felipeminuzzi/ensemble-wave-prediction/README.md

-# Ensemble Ocean Waves Prediction
+# EnsWAPredNN - Ensemble ocean waves predictions with neural networks
 A package to use deep learning to predict oceanography variables from historical data.

+The published paper can be found [here](https://doi.org/10.1016/j.oceaneng.2024.117479)

 ## Technical explanation of the code